issp-center-dev/TeNeS/docs/sphinx/en/file_specification/tensor_section.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The information of site tensors :math:`T_{ijkl\alpha}^{(n)}` is specified.
-Here, :math:`i, j, k, l` indicates the index of the virtual bond,
+Here, :math:`i, j, k, l` indicate the index of the virtual bond,
 :math:`\alpha` indicates the index of the physical bond,
 and :math:`n` indicates the site number.